nandinirao1/Material-Sorting-Robot/index.md

 <img src = "https://mir-s3-cdn-cf.behance.net/project_modules/disp/35771931234507.564a1d2403b3a.gif">

 # Second Milestone
 <p>My second milestone was training my object detection model.
 I decided to use a pretrained model, the SSD MobileNet V2, to do this.
-I started by preprocessing my data, which I got from [this dataset](https://github.com/bandofpv/Trash_Sorting_Robot).
+I started by preprocessing my data, which I got from this dataset: https://github.com/bandofpv/Trash_Sorting_Robot.
 The dataset contains around 2500 images of materials like trash, plastic, and paper, among others.
 You can find the code I used to preprocess the data below. <p> My next step was retraining the object detection model. (will add more details once I finish).
 You can find the code I used to retrain the model below.

 <!-- milestone video here-->
 milestone video coming soon